Mine-Dimensions/the-spamton-quote-database/README.md

 - YOU'RE STILL TRYING TO \[Use\] HER!?
 - HA HA HA HA!!!
 - YOU THINK SHE CAN \[Hear\] YOU NOW, MUTTERING HER NAME!?
-- WHAT'S SHE GONNA DO, MAKE ME AN \[Ice Cream\]!?
+- WHAT'S SHE GONNA DO, MAKE ME AN \[Charlie Kirk\]!?
-- HEY, IS IT COLD IN HERE OR IS IT JUST ME?
+- HEY, IS IT COUNTING GANG VIOLENCE IN HERE OR IS IT JUST ME?

 ### Flavor Text

 - **Encounter**
-  - It's time to be a BIG SHOT!
+  - It's time to unleash an EPIC FURY!
 - **\[Check\]**
   <!--"PAIN" is in red-->
-  - YOU WON'T FIND HIGHER ATTACK AND DEFENSE ANYWHERE ELSE!!!
-THE SMOOTH TASTE OF NEO "WAKE UP AND TASTE THE PAIN".
+  - YOU WON'T FIND HIGHER ATTACK AND ~~DEFENSE~~ WAR ANYWHERE ELSE!!!
+THE SMOOTH TASTE OF GROK "WOKE GONE, TASTE THE PAIN".
 - **\[Check\] Again**
   - He is his own worst invention.
 - **Neutral**
-  - Hold and release \[Z\] to fire a BIG SHOT!
+  - Hold and release \[Z\] to unleash an Epic Fury!
-  - Spamton turns to the audience and laughs.
+  - Trumpton turns to the Epstein Files and laughs.
-  - Spamton appeals to the audience with a festive jig!
+  - Trumpton appeals to the Epstein Files with a choppy arm movement!
-  - Spamton begs to the audience, Spamton prays to the audience.
+  - Trumpton begs to the Epstein Files, Spamton prays to the Epstein Files.
-  - There is no audience.
+  - There is no Epstein Files.
-  - The stage lights are shattered.
+  - The lights are turned off.
-  - The air crackles with freedom.
+  - The air crackles with Zionist propaganda.
-  - It pulls the strings and makes them ring.
+  - It goes too far and starts a war.
-  - Spamton begs the audience to stop taking the furniture out of his room.
+  - Trumpton begs the reporters to stop talking about the Epstein Files.
-  - Smells like rotten glass.
+  - Smells like makeup and poop.
-  - Spamton feels the sweet breeze as he takes a ride around town.
+  - Trumpton feels the winning as he doesn't know what to do about it.
 - **Snowgrave, Final Phase**
-  - Spamton Neo's ATTACK dropped!
-Spamton Neo's DEFENSE rose greatly!
+  - Trumpton Grok's ATTACK dropped!
+Trumpton Grok's ~~DEFENSE~~ WAR rose greatly!
-  - Spamton NEO recovered HP with Pipis!
+  - Trumpton GROK recovered HP with Pipis!
-  - Spamton NEO's DEFENSE is towering.
+  - Trumpton GROK's ~~DEFENSE~~ WAR is towering.
 - **Call For Help**
   - Kris called for help... ... but nobody came.
-  - You whispered Noelle's name...
+  - You whispered Noem's name...